Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Families of the hostages and their supporters continued to protest and urge the government to reach a deal.
 The United States and other foreign governments also pressured Israel because of their desire to see a ceasefire to allow more humanitarian aid to enter Gaza and the war to end.
 Israel, however, remained adamant it would not accept Hamas’s demands to withdraw its forces, end the war, and release hundreds of prisoners, including murderers serving life sentences.

 After more than six months, Hamas continued to refuse to reveal the fate of any of the hostages, one of Israel’s demands.
 Israel did determine that Hamas was holding the bodies of more people who died on October 7.
 Soldiers recovered the body of one hostage from Kibbutz Nir Oz after receiving information from the interrogation of terrorists.
-The number believed captive was reduced to 133, including five Americans, with fewer than 100 thought to still be alive.
+The number believed captive was reduced to 133, including five Americans, with fewer than 100 thought to be still alive.
 The number could be smaller as Hamas has said for propaganda purposes that 70 died in Israeli attacks.
 In negotiations for the release of 40 hostages, Hamas said it only had 20, raising alarms about how many were still alive.
 Another Hamas official, however, said that information was incorrect and claimed 30 IDF officers were being held in secure places.

 In late April, Hamas released a propaganda video showing Hersh Goldberg.
 It was the first sign of life since a video of him being kidnapped with part of his arm missing.
 The video, which the family agreed to release to the public, further enflamed passions in Israel for a deal to bring all the hostages home after more than 200 days of captivity.
 Negotiations were ongoing, with Israel reportedly prepared to accept as few as 20 hostages in a prisoner exchange.
 Hamas, however, was sticking to its demand for an end to the war and complete Israeli withdrawal from Gaza.